Roadmaps

 Execute statewide technology strategies, achieve desired outcomes, and provide annual reports on technology accomplishments across agencies and departments.

-Create Quarterly Progress Dashboard System for OKR Reporting.
+SISMO Create a Quarterly Progress Dashboard System for OKR Reporting.

 Goal 5: Continually Future-Proof the Business of Government